thisismypassport/shrinko8/README.md

 Notes:
 * Shrinkotron assumes calls to `include` are used to include other unmodified lua files.
 If this is not the case, minify may break even under `--minify-safe-only`
-* Currently, Shrinkotron does not remove metadata.
-This is planned for the future, however.
 * Currently, Shrinkotron does not touch data files (gfx/sfx/etc).
 It may play with their compression in the future, however.
 * As Picotron evolves, there might be new globals or table keys that Shrinkotron isn't aware of.
 You can report such cases and use [`--preserve`](#preserving-identifiers-across-the-entire-cart) meanwhile.